-Sometimes you want pie, but a whole one is too much.
-These gluten-free mini pie recipes serve one or two and are so easy!
-The pandemic of 2020 and social distancing has pushed me to be creative.
-I love having lots of different pies at a holiday meal (it’s my favorite food).
-But when that holiday meal is for two people, 5 pies is is more than I can devour.
+I love having lots of different pies at a special meal (it’s my favorite food).
+But when that meal is for two people or just a few, 5 pies is is more than I can devour.
 With the use of ramekins or mini pie pans and frozen fruit, you can make as few or as many as you need.
 For me this is a win because I can have my very own pie.
 I am definitely not a sharer when it comes to pie!

 The recipe for gluten-free pie crust below will make 3 mini pies.
 Maybe you just need one?
-Here is the pie crust recipe that will make enough for just one mini pie:
+Here is thet recipe that will make enough for just one mini pie crust:

 - 2 Tbsp non-gmo corn or potato starch

 - 1 tsp sugar

 - 1/8 tsp xanthan gum (omit if your flour blend includes it)

 - 1 egg white (save the yolk, mix with 1 tsp water, and use as the egg wash)

 Follow the method in the recipe card below.

 I have included my gluten-free pie dough recipe which is enough for 2 mini pies and 1-2 ramekins total (depending on the size and height of your ramekins).
 There will still be a little bit left over for decorating the top.